2020 Wyoming elections

-The general election was held on November 3, 2020, to elect a member of the United States Senate to represent the State of Wyoming, concurrently with the 2020 U.S. presidential election, as well as other elections to the United States Senate in other states and elections to the United States House of Representatives and various state and local elections.
-The Democratic and Republican party primary election will be held on August 18, 2020.
+The general election was held on November 3, 2020, to elect a member of the United States Senate to represent the State of Wyoming.
+This election was concurrent with the 2020 U.S. presidential election, as well as other elections to the United States Senate in other states, and elections to the United States House of Representatives and various state and local elections.
+The Democratic and Republican party primary election was held on August 18, 2020.

 President of the United States

 The 2020 United States presidential election in Wyoming took place on Tuesday, November 3, 2020, as part of the 2020 United States presidential election in which all 50 states plus the District of Columbia participated.
 Wyoming voters chose electors to represent them in the Electoral College via a popular vote.
-The state of Wyoming has 3 electoral votes in the Electoral College, and was won by incumbent Republican President Donald Trump.
+The state of Wyoming has three electoral votes in the Electoral College, which were won by incumbent Republican president Donald Trump.

 Statewide results

-United States Class II Senate Seat
+United States Class II Senate seat

-The 2020 United States Senate election in Wyoming will be held on November 3, 2020, to elect a member of the United States Senate to represent the State of Wyoming, concurrently with the 2020 U.S. presidential election, as well as other elections to the United States Senate in other states and elections to the United States House of Representatives and various state and local elections.
-Incumbent Republican Mike Enzi is not running for reelection.
+The 2020 United States Senate election in Wyoming was held on November 3, 2020, to elect a member of the United States Senate to represent the State of Wyoming.
+This election was concurrent with the 2020 U.S. presidential election, as well as other elections to the United States Senate in other states, and elections to the United States House of Representatives and various state and local elections.
+Incumbent Republican Mike Enzi did not run for reelection.
 The Democratic and Republican party primary election was held on August 18, 2020.